gustavosdelgado/DesignPatterns/README.md

 ### Composite
 A pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.

+### Decorator
+This pattern lets you extends functionality to an object dynamically at runtime without changing its original aspects, but adding to it.